Lake Mackay hare-wallaby: Location and climate

 The Lake Mackay hare-wallaby was found in the central and western deserts of Australia up until sometime between the 1940s and 1960s.
 Oral history states that it was present in the Tanami Desert of the Northern Territory of Australia until the late 1940s and in the Gibson Desert until the early 1960s.
 Within these deserts, the Lake-Mackay hare-wallaby inhabited sand plains and dunes that contained spinifex.
 The land in these regions is primarily sandy clay soils filled with salt and halophytic grasses and shrubs.
 These grasses and shrubs are commonly known as spinifex and mulga.
-The Lake Mackway hare-wallaby would use the leafy shrubs as coverage for their burrows, especially in hot weather.
+The Lake Mackay hare-wallaby would use the leafy shrubs as coverage for their burrows, especially in hot weather.
 Not only did the plants help with sheltering them, but they were also a primary food source.

 The climate within the Australian desert is mostly dry and arid.
 Despite this fact, the summer months are dominated by rainfall but the reliability of rainfall is often minimal.
-The Tanami Desert specifically is described as"a warm dry monsoonal climate and is mostly semi-desert."
+The Tanami Desert specifically is described as "a warm dry monsoonal climate and is mostly semi-desert."
 The average rainfall is roughly 479mm and tends to increase from September to February while decreasing to a minimum in July.
 Maximum temperatures often occur in December while minimums occur around June and July.
 Due to the lack of water drought is very common.
 Increased introduction of exotic herbivores has led to vegetation changes in the area as well.